About the Art Shed

 Sointula is a small coastal fishing village and is accessed via the BC Ferry route leaving from Port McNeill, on the northeastern end of Vancouver Island.
 The village was founded by Finnish utopian socialist settlers, led by Matti Kurikka, in 1901 - the name Sointula means Place of Harmony in Finnish.
 Wildlife is abundant in and around Malcolm Island, with orcas, seals, and porpoises that can be viewed from the beaches, as well as mink, otter, beaver, deer, and a wide variety of birds making their homes on the island.

-There are many hiking trails, a free-bike service, a museum, library, co-op (grocery, gas, and hardware) store, hotel and pub (The Whale's Rub Pub), recycling centre, thrift shop, a community garden, burger barn, cafe, and a bakery, as well as many other activities and attractions in and around Sointula.
+There are many hiking trails, a free-bike service, a museum, library, co-op (grocery, gas, and hardware) store, hotel, recycling centre, thrift shop, a community garden, burger barn (seasonal), & cafe as well as many other activities and attractions in and around Sointula.

 There is also easy access via ferry to the communities of Port McNeill and Alert Bay.